RajeshwariNavalur/M2-EmbSys/CaseStudy/README.md

 * Microcontroller :  The basic controlling block the system
 * Power Supply switch :  Used  to get the input power in order to the run machine.
-* Rectifier circuit Used for current conversion that is from AC to DC and Automatic voltage Regulator for limiting the possible  radiation hazards
+* Rectifier circuit : Used for current conversion that is from AC to DC and Automatic voltage Regulator for limiting the possible  radiation hazards
-* User entry block :  It is used to take the input from the user with the help of touch sensor. example: commercially available induction stove\cook have the options like: pan, Curry, Milk, water, idly, tea etc.There is also an option to set the required time and to increase or decrease heat
+* User entry block :  It is used to take the input from the user with the help of touch sensor. example: commercially available induction stove\cook have the options like: pan, curry, milk, water, idly, tea etc.There are also some options to set the required time and to increase or decrease heat
 * LED Display :  This is used to display the option selected by the user, the temperature or the timing.
 * Vessel Sensor : This is used to detect whether the  vessel is placed on cooktop and the cookwares  used are Induction friendly or not
 * Voltage and current  measurement :  This is done to check the level of input current and voltage in order to protect the device and for power control.
 * Temperature Sensor :  Used to measure and set the temperature as per the option given by the user.
 * Cooling fan  circuit :  To reduce the heat that is produced while the machine is ON and to cool the devices placed inside.
 * Timer: Timers are used to set the timing as per the user's option.
-Induction Coil :  Use to produce the required heat.
+* Induction Coil :  Use to produce the required heat.

 # V Model
 ![Vmodel](https://user-images.githubusercontent.com/98839182/154838144-54c6a596-d881-4a77-a6fc-0df5cc9eb75f.PNG)